The Clearway team frequently receives enquiries about the costs of commercial waste disposal. Since there…

 Illegal fly-tipping remains a major issue for councils and private land-owners across the UK, and those responsible will go to any lengths to avoid paying for waste removal services.
-They will dispose of their unwanted rubbish and waste material, despite the risk of being caught on CCTV.
+They will dispose of their unwanted rubbish and possibly hazardous waste, despite the risk of being caught on CCTV.

 Recently a CCTV installation company in West Yorkshire captured, on their own CCTV security system, clear footage of fly tippers, including the vehicle registration and the identities of those involved, as they off-loaded waste material, mattresses, foam and bedding parts on the road.